projectNoiseRome/NoiseAppServer/README.md

 >	@Consumes(MediaType.APPLICATION_JSON) <br />
 >	@POST <br />

+#### Attention:
-Note: the sensorName is NOT unique, so create any sensorName different from other one, otherwise tey will overwrite their data
+The sensorName is NOT unique in the db, so create a different sensorName for any sensor, otherwise they will overwrite their data

 ### UserNoiseLevel:
 This function is used by the user to post their own data <br />